vek-kal/mwc-node/doc/p2p/p2p_protocol.md

 ## P2P Messages

-#### WARNING: This document is still in progress and has not yet been reviewed by any of the core Grin developers.
+#### WARNING: This document is still in progress and has not yet been reviewed by any of the core MWC developers.

 * All fields are serialized in Big-Endian byte order unless otherwise specified.
 * Variable-length strings (VAR_STR) are encoded in UTF8, and are preceded with a uint64 indicating their lengths.